judka-uriel/uriel-book/uriel_en.md

-G‑d, the Jewish people was directed straight into the very center of hostile surroundings among Muslim countries for the cultivation within them of tolerance — one of the principal spiritual qualities required of a person: “Do not do unto another what you would not wish for yourself”.
+G‑d, the Jewish people was directed straight into the very center of hostile surroundings among Muslim countries for the cultivation within them of tolerance — one of the principal spiritual qualities required of a person: “Do not do unto another what you would not wish for yourself.”
 And now the majority of neighboring Arab states have a more tolerant attitude towards Israel.

 <!-- Just as Jews were first placed in Christian surroundings, and then in